OpenNebula/docs/source/installation_and_configuration/frontend_installation/opennebula_repository_configuration.rst

 Enterprise Edition
 ==================

 OpenNebula Systems provides an OpenNebula Enterprise Edition to customers with an active support subscription.
-To distribute the packages of the Enterprise Edition there is a private enterprise repository accessible only by customers where all packages are stored (including major, minor, and maintenance releases).
-You only need to change your repository configuration on Front-end once per major release and you'll be able to get every package in those series.
+To distribute the packages of the Enterprise Edition there is a private enterprise repository accessible only to those customers that contains all packages (including major, minor, and maintenance releases).
+You only need to change your repository configuration on Front-end once per major release and you'll be able to get every package in that series.
 Private repositories contain all OpenNebula released packages.

 .. important::

-    You should have received the customer access token (user-name and password) to access these repositories.
+    You should have received the customer access token (username and password) to access these repositories.
 You have to substitute the appearance of ``<token>`` with your customer specific token in all instructions below.

 CentOS/RHEL
 -----------

-To add OpenNebula enterprise repository execute the following as user ``root``:
+To add the OpenNebula enterprise repository, execute the following as user ``root``:

 **CentOS/RHEL 7**